 Download the complete Child Friendly Church Award pack.
 The criteria headings and the process for gaining an award are summarised below.

-Any parish wishing to work towards the Award should contact Manchester Diocesan Children’s Officer, Steve Dixon.
+Any parish wishing to work towards the Award should contact Manchester Diocesan Children’s Worker Officer, Karen Beal.

 Child Friendly Church - summary of criteria